gitiann/topological-portfolio-analysis/README.md

    sub-windows.
 The reference is `‖mean landscape‖`, **not** `mean(‖landscape‖)`.
    This is the whole reason the landscape API returns an object, not a float.
 5. [TODO]`portfolio.min_topological_risk_portfolio` — the convex QP.

-## Honest scope

-Using Gudhi to compute persistence is standard; you are not meant to reimplement Vietoris–Rips.
-What this project demonstrates is that you can turn a paper's method into correct, tested, modular code — the Takens embedding, the landscape and its norm, the risk assembly (with the mean-landscape subtlety), and the QP.
-Don't claim more on a CV than you've built and can defend.

-## Stretch

-Real S&P 500 data and a rolling backtest against the paper's benchmarks; then the two openings the authors leave: (a) tuning `d`, `τ` per asset via average mutual information / false-nearest-neighbours instead of fixing them; (b) modelling cross-asset topological interaction so `Q` is no longer diagonal.